iLert/docs/integrations/serverdensity.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

 Yes

-**Will alerts in iLert be accepted automatically?**
+**Will alerts in ilert be accepted automatically?**

-No, unfortunately Server Density's notification is not compatible with iLert's accepted event.
+No, unfortunately Server Density's notification is not compatible with ilert's accepted event.

-**Can I connect Server Density with multiple alert sources from iLert?**
+**Can I connect Server Density with multiple alert sources from ilert?**

 Yes, simply create more notification channels in Server Density.